 Handcrafted Hats: Worth & Worth by Orlando Palacios

-It’s granular attention to detail like that which may allow Worth & Worth to stick around for another hundred years, no sweat.
+It is granular attention to detail like this which may allow Worth & Worth to stick around for another hundred years, no sweat.